Who is at Fault for a Broadside Accident?

-A Broadside accident or T-Bone collision is a car accident where the front end of a vehicle collides with the side of a vehicle.
-Broadside accidents can be extremely dangerous and even deadly for the vehicle occupants–particularly the ones in the car that receives the side impact.
+Being T-boned or Broadsided means a car accident where the front end of a vehicle collides with the side of another vehicle.
+T-bone accidents can be extremely dangerous and even deadly for the vehicle occupants–particularly the ones in the car that receives the side impact.
 These collisions result in a side-to-side whipping motion of the occupant that is much different than the acceleration-deceleration motion caused by a rear-end collision or a head-on collision.
 The side-to-side motion can result in the driver and/or passengers’ head impacting with the door, windows or pillars.
 This type of impact can easily produce head injuries ranging from lacerations and bruises to brain injuries, skull fractures and concussions.
 Many modern vehicle manufacturers have reduced the risk of this by incorporating side-impact or side-curtain air bags into the vehicles.

 Broadside accidents can happen in any number of ways and places.
 Some of the most common side impact collisions we see are as follows:

 - T-bone accidents at the ends of isles in parking lots